 Format: TNR, 14 point normal font, single line spacing, justified alignment, the first line of each paragraph having a 0.5 indentation, and with 2.5 margins left, right, head and foot.
 Figures and tables exceeding half-page size should be included in the appendix and referred to throughout the text with numbers.

 Author(s), title, sub-title, chapter titles

-The name(s) of the author(s) should be TNR, 14 point normal, small capitals and centrealigned.
-Please, include the affiliation and e-mail address of each author beneath the name(s) of the author(s) in TNR, 11 point normal font.
-The title should be TNR, 16 point bold font and centre-aligned while the subtitle and other chapter-titles should be TNR, 15 point, bold font, and left-aligned.
+The name(s) of the author(s): TNR, 14 point normal, small capitals and center-aligned.
+Include the affiliation and e-mail address of each author beneath the name(s) of the author(s) in TNR, 11 point normal font.
+The title should be TNR, 16 point bold font and center-aligned, while the subtitle and other chapter-titles should be TNR, 15 point, bold font, and left-aligned.